hphelion/documentation/mc.compute.servers.md

 ##For further information## {#ForFurtherInformation}

 * For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
-* Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages.
+* Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages